github-is-garbage/port-ui/README.md

 - Text rendering is weird inside Elements because of the View Ports due to how the View Ports mess with aspect ratio.
 This has been remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.Renderer.UnSwapPortRect()` functions

-- Docking may be a bit "flickery" because of an incomplete implementation

 - Some of the color picker elements don't fully sync/communicate with each other properly on value change.
 How these elements communicate values with each other will need partially reworked